JavaScript Output

 document.write() writes text or HTML directly onto the web page.
 It's quick for testing, but there's a catch: if you use it after the page has finished loading, it erases everything on the page first.

-Think of it like writing on a whiteboard that auto-clears when you're late.
+It's like writing on a whiteboard that auto-clears when you're late.
 For real projects, use DOM methods like createElement() and appendChild() instead.
 We'll cover those in the DOM tutorial.

 javascript